-1. Join a Medicare drug plan when you're first eligible.
+1. Enroll in Medicare drug coverage when you're first eligible.

-3. Keep records showing when you had creditable drug coverage, and tell your plan about it.
+3. Keep records showing when you had other creditable drug coverage, and tell your plan when they ask about it.